 Disclaimer: I do not own Twilight, I just claim the way I have strung my words together.
 I also do not own Christmas.
 I just celebrate it and try to make it fun.

 A/N: Thanks to Dinx for beta'ing, hand-holding, and the inspirational pictures.
 Thanks to nowforruin for beta'ing and responding to the great Title SOS of 2010.
 Thanks to Scorp112 for pre-reading parts of this, making suggestions, and calming my nerves when they were the most frazzled.
 And thanks to shelikesthesound for helping me with the title.
-You ladies are better than Christmas. :) Also, thank you for the reviews! :)
+You ladies are better than Christmas. :)

 A Christmas Theory

 The entire population of Forks – all four thousand one hundred and seventy-six souls – had been wondering about the Cullen family ever since the day they'd rolled into town with their two large moving vans and bright, cheery smiles.
 No one in Forks ever wore bright, cheery smiles.
 Suspicion rose immediately.

 As the police chief's daughter, I was expected to go and greet new-comers.
 It was something my dad had expected of my mom, and when she left town to become a card dealer in Las Vegas, the task had fallen to me.
 Thankfully, it wasn't often that anyone moved to Forks.
 In fact, why anyone would want to was a question I still hadn't found the answer to.
 I was almost halfway through my senior year in high school, so if I was expected to learn before I left for greener college pastures, my teachers should have considered getting a move on.
 It was bound to be a complex and time demanding subject.